Twins vs. Red Sox Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has collected 42 hits with nine doubles, a triple, 11 home runs and 28 walks.
+- Byron Buxton has collected 43 hits with 10 doubles, a triple, 11 home runs and 28 walks.
 He has driven in 25 runs with six stolen bases.

 Buxton Recent Games